Romeo Doubs vs. the Raiders' Defense: Week 5 Matchup and Preview

 Romeo Doubs & the Packers' Offense

-- Romeo Doubs leads his squad with 224 receiving yards on 20 receptions with three touchdowns.
+- Romeo Doubs has collected 20 receptions this season and his team-high yardage total sits at 224 (56 yards per game).
+He's been targeted 33 times and has three touchdowns.

-- Through the air, Green Bay's passing offense is 21st in the NFL with 825 passing yards (206.3 per game) and sixth with eight passing touchdowns.
+- Through the air, Green Bay ranks fourth-last in the league in passing yards with 825 (206.3 per game) and ninth in passing TDs (eight).

+- The Packers have scored 100 points this year, ranking 20th in the league with 25 points per contest.
+In terms of total yards, they rank 32nd in the NFL with 1,123 total yards (280.8 per contest).

-- Green Bay ranks 19th in the league in pass rate, averaging 33 pass attempts per contest (132 total pass attempts).
+- Green Bay, which is averaging 33 pass attempts per game, ranks 19th in the NFL.

-- In the red zone, the Packers pass the ball more frequently than most of the league, throwing 26 times inside their opponents' 20-yard line this season (66.7% red-zone pass rate), which ranks second in the NFL.
+- In the red zone, the Packers air it out more frequently than most of the league, throwing 26 times inside their opponents' 20-yard line this season (66.7% red-zone pass rate), which ranks sixth in the NFL.

 Trevon Moehrig & the Raiders' Defense

-- Trevon Moehrig leads the team with one interception, while also putting up 21 tackles and three passes defended.
+- Trevon Moehrig leads the team with one interception, while also recording 21 tackles and three passes defended.

+- Looking at passing defense, Las Vegas is allowing 202.8 yards per game (811 total) in the air, which is the third-best mark in the league.

-- The Raiders are conceding 25.3 points per game, ninth-most in the league.
+- The Raiders' points-against average on defense is 25.3 per game, 14th in the league.

 - No player has collected more than 100 receiving yards in a game against Las Vegas this season.

-- The Raiders have allowed a touchdown pass to eight players this season.
+- The Raiders have given up a touchdown pass to eight players this season.

 Rep your team with officially licensed NFL gear!
 Head to Fanatics to find jerseys, shirts, and much more.